Skip to Content

 This little shop also offers a free museum where you can see and feel a cacao pod.
 But the best part, of course, is the sampling of their chocolate products.

-While the Mexican peso is the official currency, this business and many others accept the US dollar.
+Their chocolate Mole sauce is heavenly, so pick up a few jars as gifts.
+While the Mexican peso is the official currency, this business and many others accept US dollars.

 2. Walk The Malecon